 - Minimum age to enter the programme will be 18 years old.

 - Minimum of one year dairy farm work; experience milking cows with m.

 - Meet Immigration requirements.

 - Be in good health and not in possession of or using any drugs other than those prescribed by a doctor.

 - Prepared to work up to 60 hours per week on roster over peak times.

 Once your application has been received and processed, our representatives will advise you and set up an initial interview by telephone or Skype.
 A face to face interview may also be arranged with a New Zealand Dairy Careers representative.

 If your application is successful, you will be offered a place on the exchange programme.
-A deposit will secure your place while we make the necessary arrangements.

 We aim to confirm your suitability as quickly as possible and will keep you informed at every step.
 The process generally takes one month from interview to offer of placement decision depending on the information provided.